 The advance of internationalization in the insurance market is making it ever more essential for the general insurance industry to promote mutual understanding and exchange of views and information with overseas insurance industries.
-As an integral part of its activities to establish good relationships with them, the General Insurance Association of Japan has actively pursued dialogue and exchange of views and information with overseas insurance associations.
+As an integral part of its activities to establish good relationships with them, the GIAJ has actively pursued dialogue and exchange of views and information with overseas insurance associations.

-So far, the Association has concluded a Cooperation Memorandum with 5 associations.
-They are Federation Française des Societes d'Assurances (FFSA) in October 1997, the Association of British Insurers (ABI) in April 2001, Gesamtverband der Deutschen Versicherungs-wirtschaft e.
-V. (GDV) in May 2001.
-In addition, the Association has concluded a Cooperation Memorandum with the Insurance Association of China on May 20, 2003 and with the American Insurance Association on June 10, 2003.
+So far, the GIAJ has concluded a Cooperation

+Memorandum with 6 associations.
+They are Federation Francaise des Societes d'Assurances (FFSA) in October 1997, the Association of British Insurers (ABI) in April 2001, Gesamtverband der Deutschen Versicherungs-wirtschaft e.
+V. (GDV) in May 2001, Insurance Association of China (IAC) in May 2003, American Insurance Association (AIA) in June 2003, and Korea Non-Life Insurance Association (KNIA) in November 2003.